Oslo Travel Guide

 Oslo Harbour, Norway © Moyan Brenn

 Although Oslo has a small population compared to other European capital cities, it retains a true vibrancy.
-The city centre is filled with restaurants, bars, cafes, clubs and theatres and has a very cosmopolitan feel, with street artists hanging around the main street, Karl Johans Gate.
+The city centre is filled with restaurants, bars, cafes, clubs, and theatres, enjoying a very cosmopolitan feel with street artists hanging around the main street, Karl Johans Gate.
 Oslo is renowned as a city of culture and the City Hall hosts the annual awarding of the Nobel Peace Prize.